 Four Bent Corners is a filmstudio ran By Richard Patterson and Sarina Dimento.
 Two cool and bright people from the Big Apple, located in Amsterdam (where I met them).
+After years of designing for them I had the honour of taking on their new brand identity.
+Including an energetic typography reel displaying all their services.

 Scroll down to see a bit of the proces, the result, and the motion reel.